 - snow depths will decline (very high confidence)

-- extreme rainfall events are likely to become more intense (high confidence)
+- extreme rainfall events will become more intense (high confidence).

 Seasonal-average rainfall changes will vary across Australia.